s10wen/kapow-skeleton/README.md

 **3)** Open the project folder in your code editor and do a ***case sensitive*** find and replace for each of these strings of text, replacing them with project specific alternatives:

 - My Project = "proper" name
-- my-project = "slug" name
+- my-project = "slug" name, theme directory slug and theme textdomain
 - my_project = database name & function name prefix
 - hello@<span></span>my-project.com = your email address